Supporting documentation in case of illness or special circumstances

 Another individual’s medical certificate

 In some cases, you may need to submit a medical certificate relating to a family member, e.g. one of your parents.
-If you have the same family physician or other doctor as your parents, that individual can issue a certificate stating that you are involved in caring for your parents or that their illness can affect your academic progress.
+If you have the same general practitioner or other doctor as your parents, that individual can issue a certificate stating that you are involved in caring for your parents or that their illness can affect your academic progress.
 You can also submit any medical documents that relate to your parents, such as a discharge letter, a letter of referral or a letter giving details of a diagnosis or test result.
 Your family member can also request a medical certificate for himself/herself (see above).
 Letters confirming medical appointments are not sufficient.

 Supporting documentation for psychological problems

-If at any time you have experienced psychological problems causing you to fall behind in your studies, you must also be able to furnish supporting documentation relating to treatment or hospital admission, for example.
+If at any time you have experienced psychological problems causing you to fall behind in your studies, you must also be able to hand in supporting documentation relating to treatment or hospital admission, for example.
 If you did not receive or seek assistance for this (for instance in coming to terms with the divorce of your parents), furnishing such supporting documentation may be more difficult.

 Supporting documentation for non-medical conditions

 The following supporting documentation can be used as evidence of other, non-medical, conditions: a copy of an official report to the police, the police report for an accident, a statement by a lawyer or social worker, a bereavement card or a copy of a death certificate, or a statement by the authority involved in the circumstances in question.
 The nature of the documents to be submitted will depend on the circumstances in question.
-If in doubt, please contact the student counselor for further information.
+If in doubt, please contact the dean of students for further information.